Eyes Closed (Jisoo and Zayn song): Composition and lyrics

 "Eyes Closed" has been described as a "soulful and tender" pop song with a "dreamy" melody that highlights Jisoo and Zayn's vocals.
 The production blends warm keys, acoustic guitar, bass synth and atmospheric elements.
 The duo sing about diving into a new relationship where both carry wounds from their respective pasts.
 They express hesitation at first but ultimately decide to pursue their romance despite their past experiences.
 Jisoo starts the ballad by singing, "Time is standing still and I don’t want to leave your lips / Tracing my body with your fingertips," to which Zayn responds, "I know what you’re feeling and I know you want to say it / I do too, but we gotta be patient."
 They trade lines about how a love that shouldn’t work is somehow perfect, especially without trying to make sense of it, before joining together to sing the "heart-swelling" chorus: "Oh, we should fall in love with our eyes closed / Better if we keep it where we don’t know / The beds we’ve been in / The names and the faces of who we were with."

+Critical reception

+Writing for IZM, So Seung-geun rated "Eyes Closed" 3.5 out of 5 stars and praised the "transparent, dreamy electronic sound" that concealed the "erotic lyrics", as well as Jisoo and Zayn's "relaxed vocals".
+He argued that friendly competition between the artists and their bandmates fueled their determination to prove their musical ability, culminating in great results with the song.